Judge warns of mephedrone 'epidemic' in south Wales

 "I have sat in this court regularly and mephedrone has almost reached epidemic proportions in south Wales," the judge said.
 "It has become the drug of choice."

-He had been presiding over a trial at Swansea Crown Court involving Mathew Roberts, 42, from the Maesteg area, who had made calls from Leyhill prison in Gloucestershire and Prescoed in Monmouthshire to co-ordinate deliveries of cocaine to Mathew Pugh, 27, in Port Talbot.'In control'
+He had been presiding over a trial at Swansea Crown Court involving Mathew Roberts, 42, from the Maesteg area, who had made calls from Leyhill prison in Gloucestershire and Prescoed in Monmouthshire to co-ordinate deliveries of cocaine to Mathew Pugh, 27, in Port Talbot.

 Between October 2012 and April 2013 an estimated 1.25kg of cocaine was delivered from Bristol to Pugh by Damien Ramsey, 42, Nicholas Avery, 54, and Jamie Hunt, 33.